The most economical cars for 2021

-Everyone enjoys getting a little extra.
-Especially if it's extra miles travelled between petrol station visits.
+Everyone likes something extra – especially more miles between petrol station visits.
 We take a look at the most economical cars.

-In the past, there's been a lot of difference between official MPG figures – and the reality experienced by drivers.
+Historically, there have always been differences between official MPG figures and the reality experienced by drivers.

-Website Honest John is ahead of the curve on this one.
-Their Real MPG tool uses real-life data to see how much fuel cars really use.
-Using this, we've found some of the most fuel efficient cars on the road today.
+However, website Honest John has been ahead of the curve on this one.
+Its Real MPG tool uses real-life data to see how much fuel cars really use – and we have teamed up with the site’s researchers to find the UK’s most economical cars.

 Compare car finance quotes